-They are small, sometimes as small as a Chihuahua but usually the size of a Maltese, about 4 or 5 kilos (8 or 9 pounds); their small size makes them ideal dogs for an apartment.
-They do not bark much, are quiet and unlikey to run roughshod through a house, and if well socialized are good with new people.
+They are small, sometimes as small as a Chihuahua, but they're usually the size of a Maltese, about 4 or 5 kilos (8 or 9 pounds); their small size makes them ideal dogs for an apartment.
+They do not bark much, are quiet, and are unlikely to run roughshod through a house.
+If they are well-socialized, they are good with new people.

 If you like their little smushed-in faces, you need to accept a few health issues.
 They don’t put up with excessive heat because of their anatomy, some of them have heart murmurs, luxating patellas (trick knees), and their large eyes are prone to scratches.
 They live about 10 years.

-These dogs are not tiny like the Chin but they are the smallest of the spitz-type Japanese dogs; the Shiba inu usually weighs less than 10 kilograms (22 pounds) and has become a popular pet for those living in those small Japanese apartments.
+These dogs are not tiny like the Chin, but they are the smallest of the spitz-type Japanese dogs; the Shiba Inu usually weighs less than 10 kilograms (22 pounds) and has become a popular pet for those living in small Japanese apartments.
 Besides their size, they are popular apartment dogs because they do not bark much, are affectionate, and are very clean (which makes them easy to housetrain).

-This rare medium sized Japanese breed is a little bigger than a Shiba, and at about 20 kilos (45 pounds) he is a lot smaller than an Akita.
-The dog looks a little like a Shiba Inu, was used for hunting like an Akita, but has been kept as a companion since about the 1930s.
+This rare medium-sized Japanese breed is a little bigger than a Shiba, and at about 20 kilos (45 pounds) he is a lot smaller than an Akita.
+The dog looks a little like a Shiba Inu and was used for hunting like an Akita, but this dog has been kept as a companion since about the 1930s.

 Like a Siberian Husky, they have a wild streak and are good at escaping.
-Also like the Siberian, the Kai Ken has a thick undercoat so are heavy shedders during the time when they blow their coat.
+Also, like the Siberian, the Kai Ken has a thick undercoat, so they are heavy shedders during the time when they blow their coat.

 Kai Ken are hard to obtain and expensive, so a dog from a shelter is a lot better choice.
 If you are looking for a very Japanese breed that almost no one will recognize, though, the Kai Ken is a good choice.

-This breed of dog was originally from the northern part of Honshu and was developed to hunt bears and boar.
+This breed of dog was originally from the northern part of Honshu and was developed to hunt bears and boars.
 So of course he is big, independent, and strong.
-The American variety are often over 50 kilos (110 pounds) but those bred in Japan are a little smaller.
+The American variety are often over 50 kilos (110 pounds), but those bred in Japan are a little smaller.

-The Akita is another one of the Japanese dog breed which has been bred to foreign breeds, in this case to gain some size.
-They were involved in a cross-breeding program with Great Danes and Mastiffs (to develop a large fighting dog) and later were crossed with German Shepherd Dogs to prevent the government killing them off during World War II, when almost all non-military dogs were slaughtered.
+The Akita is another one of the Japanese dog breeds which has been bred to foreign breeds, in this case, to gain some size.
+They were involved in a cross-breeding program with Great Danes and Mastiffs (to develop a large fighting dog) and later were crossed with German Shepherd dogs to prevent the government from killing them off during World War II, when almost all non-military dogs were slaughtered.

 Despite that, the Akita that we see now is all Japanese.

-If you want a large and handsome dog, loyal and a great companion, the Akita is a great choice.
+If you want a large and handsome dog that is loyal and a great companion, the Akita is a great choice.